Corpitou/Toggle-Switch-PLOS/README.md

 #### macOS Users

-Normally, the project should run properly on macOS (at least with a M-chip).
+Normally, the project should run properly on macOS (at least with a M-chip (not tested on Intel-based Mac)).

 #### Linux Users